Akashkohli28/NLP_1_sentiment_analysis/README.md

 The model is evaluated using validation data to assess its accuracy in predicting emotional labels.

 Requirements:
-TensorFlow
+TensorFlow/
-Hugging Face datasets
+Hugging Face datasets/
-NumPy
+NumPy/
 Pandas